Armenian armed forces violated ceasefire 18 times in a day

 Baku.
-4 November.
-REPORT.AZ/ Armenian armed units violated ceasefire a total of 18 times throughout the day.
+15 June.
+REPORT.AZ/ Armenians violated ceasefire 18 times in a day from different directions of the frontline.

 News DepartmentNews Author